 or emailed to firstname.lastname@example.org.

-The outcome of the competition will be announced around the end of October in the year of nomination.
+The outcome of the competition will be announced after the between the end of October – November in the year of nomination.

 Undergraduate Prize lectures (members’ only)